-- 1.2.1.
-Department of Defense Instruction (DoDI) 1015.15, "Establishment, Management, and Control of Nonappropriated Fund Instrumentalities and Financial Management of Supporting Resources;" - 1.2.2.
+1.2.1.
+DoD Instruction (DoDI) 1015.15, "Establishment, Management, and Control of Nonappropriated Fund Instrumentalities and Financial Management of Supporting Resources;"

+1.2.2.
 Financial Accounting Standards Board Accounting Standards Codification (ASC).
-Users can obtain free access to the ASC by registering for the Basic View, which allows browsing by ASC topic. - 1.2.3.
-DoDI 4105.67, "Nonappropriated Fund (NAF) Procurement Policy and Procedure;" and - 1.2.4.
+Users can now access the ASC without charge.
+This access now includes browsing by topic, searches, and print options;

+1.2.3.
+DoDI 4105.67, "Nonappropriated Fund (NAF) Procurement Policy and Procedure;" and

+1.2.4.
 Title 5, Code of Federal Regulations (CFR), Part 1315 (5 CFR Part 1315).

-2.0 CHART OF ACCOUNTS (0302)
+2.0 CHART OF ACCOUNTS

 The NAF Standard General Ledger (NAFSGL) chart of accounts, to include definitions and general ledger account codes (GLACs) for asset, liability, and net worth accounts, is maintained on the DoD NAF Accounting website.
-NAF accounting systems that are used by the Military (Armed) Service Exchanges are exempt from using this chart of accounts in accordance with Title 10, United States Code, section 2783 (10 U.S.C. § 2783).
-A separate Defense Resale Activities chart of accounts, for use by the Military (Armed) Service Exchanges, is also available on the DoD NAF Accounting website.
+NAF accounting systems that are used by the Military Exchanges are exempt from using this chart of accounts.
+A separate Defense Resale Activities chart of accounts, for use by the Military Exchanges, is also available on the DoD NAF Accounting website.

-3.0 ACCOUNTING REQUIREMENTS FOR ASSETS (0303)
+3.0 ACCOUNTING REQUIREMENTS FOR ASSETS

-The NAFSGL contains eight categories in the assets group: Cash, Investments, Receivables, Inventories, Other Current Assets, NAFI Titled Fixed Assets, Appropriated Fund (APF) Titled Fixed Assets, and Other Long-Term Assets.
-Specific accounting requirements related to these categories are outlined in paragraphs 030301 through 030307.
+The NAFSGL contains eight categories in the assets group: Cash, Investments, Receivables, Inventories, Other Current Assets, NAFI-Titled Fixed Assets, Appropriated Fund (APF)-Titled Fixed Assets, and Other Long-Term Assets.
+Specific accounting requirements related to these categories are outlined in paragraphs 3.1 through 3.7.

-3.1 Cash (030301)
+3.1 Cash

-NAF cash must be maintained in financial institutions that are U.S. federally insured or designated by the Department of Treasury.
+NAF cash must be maintained in financial institutions that are U.S. federally insured or designated by the U.S. Department of Treasury.
 Cash consists of: coins; paper currency; readily negotiable instruments, such as money orders, checks, and bank drafts on hand or in transit for deposit; amounts on demand deposit with banks or other financial institutions; and foreign currencies, which, for accounting purposes, should be translated into U.S. dollars at the exchange rate on the financial statement date.
 Additionally, all sales of merchandise or services using credit cards must be recorded as cash at the time of sale.